katsuhisamaruyama/jxplatform2/README.md

 * JavaPackage - Provides information on a package
 * JavaClass - Provides information on a class, an interface, an enum, or an enum constant
 * JavaMethod - Provides information on a method, a constructor, or an initializer
-* JavaField (extends JavaVaraible) - Provides information on a field
+* JavaField (extends JavaVariable) - Provides information on a field
-* JavaLocalVar (extends JavaVaraible) - Provides information on a local variable or a parameter
+* JavaLocalVar (extends JavaVariable) - Provides information on a local variable or a parameter

 ### CFG (Control Flow Graph)